 Misconceptions Belief in Willpower Alone Comprehensive Approach

-See also The Smoothie Diet for improving metabolic efficiency
+See also How The Smoothie Diet helps with calorie burning

 To transform, we must work on knowing and handling our food triggers.
 This helps improve our weight and our feelings.
 We become healthier emotionally and how we deal with food and feelings.